What is Freemasonry?

 The meeting places and halls used by Freemasons are readily identifiable, are listed in telephone directories and in many areas are used by the local community for activities other than Freemasonry.
 Freemason’s Hall in London is open to the public and ‘open days’ are held in many provincial centre’s.

 The rituals and ceremonies used by Freemasons to pass on the principles of Freemasonry to new members were first revealed publicly in 1723.
 They include the traditional forms of recognition used by Freemasons essentially to prove their identity and qualifications when entering a Masonic meeting.
-These include handshakes which have been much written about and can scarcely be regarded as being of much consequence today; for medieval Freemasons, they were the equivalent of a ‘pin number’ restricting access only to qualified members.
+These include handshakes which have already been much written about and can scarcely be regarded as being of much consequence today; for medieval Freemasons, they were the equivalent of a ‘pin number’ restricting access only to qualified members.

 Many thousands of books have been written and published on the subject of Freemasonry and are readily available to the general public.
 Freemasonry offers spokesmen and briefings for the media and provides talks to interested groups on request.
 Freemasons are proud of their heritage and happy to share it.